ECONOMY & WORK

 She shared a video that demonstrated how she got fed up with the slow-moving line at Walmart and decided to take action.

 Walmart is undisputedly one of the world's most popular retail chains and the go-to spot for Americans looking for daily essentials.
 But customers have recently been complaining about the in-store shopping experience at Walmart, especially after the retail giant introduced strict anti-theft measures, which make them wait in long queues, only to deal with an overwhelmed cashier, and delayed service.
 Stories about how customers are taking charge of their shopping experience by fixing things that aren't working well are now circulating on social media platforms like TikTok and Twitter.
-A woman on TikTok (@raunchee) shared a video that demonstrated how she got fed up with the slow-moving line at Walmart and decided to take matters in her own hands.
+A woman on TikTok (@raunchee) shared a video that demonstrated how she got fed up with the slow-moving line at Walmart and decided to take matters into her own hands.

 Snapshots from the video.
 Image Source: TikTok|@raunchee